Performance I: odeint vs cvode

 Please watch Chandler's talk at cppcon to get some introduction on the perf tool.
 For CVODE I find the following performance report:

-The first thing to note is that a function Vaxpy_Serial is the most time consuming function, which makes sense as this probably represents vector addition which is the core of essentially any numerical ODE algorithm.
-However, more importantly we find lots of functions with rather small runtime contributions.
-The perf report of odeint on the other hand looks very different:
+is the most time consuming function, which makes sense as this probably represents vector addition which is the core of essentially any numerical ODE algorithm.

 We find that 65% of the runtime is spend in a single function, the fundamental stepper function that iterates along the trajectory.
 All deeper numerical routines were inlined by the compiler.
 I strongly believe that this inlining causes the superior performance of odeint over CVODE.
 The Lorenz function above for example contains four additions/subtractions and five multiplications and hence should take nine CPU cycles (maybe even less).
 Without inlining, the additional function call probably takes as many cycles on top.
 Given the number of function calls within the CVODE code it is not surprising to find such a significant performance drop.